 Not all upgrades and downgrades between different versions of MySQL NDB Cluster are supported by the command.
-Three criteria must be met:
+These criteria must be met:

 - The upgrade or downgrade must be supported by the MySQL NDB Cluster versions involved.
-See the following sections in the MySQL NDB Cluster manuals for lists of allowed upgrades and downgrades: - For MySQL NDB Cluster 8.0: See Upgrading and Downgrading NDB Cluster. - For MySQL NDB Cluster 7.5 and 7.6: See Upgrading and Downgrading NDB Cluster.

-Both the versions you upgrade or downgrade to and from must be supported by the version of MySQL Cluster Manager you are using (for example, upgrade from MySQL NDB Cluster 7.4 to 8.0 must be performed manually, because MySQL Cluster Manager no longer supports MySQL NDB Cluster 7.4).
+See Upgrading and Downgrading NDB Cluster for lists of allowed upgrades and downgrades. - Both the versions you upgrade or downgrade to and from must be supported by the version of MySQL Cluster Manager you are using.